fgeorgatos/HPCBIOS/HPCBIOS_2012-92.rst

 .. figure:: images/WRF-example-build-by-EB.png
    :scale: 25 %

-   WRF/WPS & OpenFOAM builds
+   Build tree of WRF/WPS & OpenFOAM

    **The Weather Research and Forecasting WRF model is a reference code for Weather and Climate communities**.
    You can see how it is built along with its multiple dependent modules, with EasyBuild.
+   More details about WRF are visible at WRF_ 's wikipedia page, including further pointers.

-WRF & OpenFOAM are prime examples why a tool like EasyBuild is essential for an HPC site;
+WRF & OpenFOAM are prime examples why a tool like EasyBuild is really essential for an HPC site;
 not only can it manage the set of dependencies which are necessary, it will also do so in a manner which is very consistent, eg. in relation to GNU/Intel compilers etc.
 For more detailed information why such documentation of parameters is important, see this issue: EBnWRF_.

-More details about WRF are visible at WRF_ 's wikipedia page, including further pointers.

 Example module namespace
 ------------------------

 A site MAY provide the following list of modules.
-There is no need to provide the complete list of the following packages to be in compliance with this policy, since this is only provided for demonstration of the features and can be customized as per site needs.
+There is no need to provide the complete list of the following packages to be in compliance with this policy, since this is only provided for demonstration of the features and can be customized fully, as per site needs.
-Notably, future versions of EasyBuild are expected to allow for module categories, alternative versions, improved integration with environment modules, filtered lists - defined as per user preferences - etc.
+Notably, future versions of EasyBuild MAY allow for module categories, alternative versions, improved integration with environment modules, filtered lists - defined as per user preferences - etc.

 .. include:: easybuild_modules.txt